-There are 15 dedicated sampling stations distributed throughout the City such that a variety of different pressure zones, pipe sizes and flow volumes are sampled.
+There are 14 dedicated sampling stations distributed throughout the City such that a variety of different pressure zones, pipe sizes and flow volumes are sampled.
 The City also incorporates sample data from four Metro Vancouver sampling stations located on GVWD trunk mains supplying New Westminster.

 The Drinking Water Protection Regulation requires a minimum number of samples to be collected based on the city's population.
 All samples are obtained by Metro Vancouver personnel and analyzed at the Metro Vancouver laboratory.
-In 2021, the number of samples obtained was well above the minimum required number.
+In 2024, the samples obtained were well above the minimum required number.
 Water sample analysis results are sent simultaneously to both the City and the Medical Health Officer.

-In 2021, samples were analyzed for the following parameters:
+In 2024, samples were analyzed for the following parameters: